rsanche4/Raycast-Engine/README.md

 Let me show you a quick demo of the famous liminal space "The Backrooms" rendered in this engine.

 [![Watch the video](https://img.youtube.com/vi/9v8R9GMLWoM/0.jpg)](https://youtu.be/9v8R9GMLWoM)

+Note: there is currently the arcade game Dead Shot Girl full source code in the src folder under data.
+This shows how to use the engine for a shooter arcade type game!
+Have fun!